22 Couple Outfits That Coordinate Without Looking Too Matchy

 blush pink pleated dress with soft gray blazer and gray trousers in a blooming garden (option 2)

-Blush pink can go overly sweet fast, but soft gray gives it a spine.
-One person can wear a blush dress or blouse while the other chooses gray tailoring with a blush shirt, tie, or pocket square.
-This works for spring photos, showers, daytime weddings, and family events where black feels too severe.
-Pair with nude, silver, or light gray shoes, and keep prints minimal so the colors do the talking.
+Blush pink can become overly sweet quickly, but soft gray gives it structure.
+One person can wear a blush dress or blouse, while the other selects gray tailored trousers with a blush shirt, tie or pocket square.

 8. Mustard Yellow with Dark Wash Denim